Last Minute Gift Ideas

 The short answer is: Yes!

-If you’re looking for just the right gift, Enabling Devices offers a variety of toys, sold both individually and as bundles and educational classroom kits that make great gifts for children and teens of all ages and abilities.
+If you’re looking for just the right gift, Enabling Devices offers a variety of toys, sold both individually and as bundles.
+Our educational classroom kits also make great gifts for individuals of all actual and developmental ages and abilities.
 Some of our more popular options include:

 1. Classroom Fidget Kit

-The Classroom Fidget Kit is designed to help children with ADHD or on the autism spectrum control their impulses and soothe themselves in the classroom and at home.
+The Classroom Fidget Kit is designed to help children and adults with ASD control their impulses and soothe themselves in the classroom, during therapy or at home.
 When they can control their impulses, it allows them to better focus and retain information, as well as self-soothe when they are overloaded because of a lot of noise and activity around them.
-Among the many items included in the kit are Sensory Stixx, Water Snakes, Squish Disks, Mini Koosh Balls and more, all inside of a carrying case.
+Among the many items included in the kit are Sensory Stixx, Water Snakes, Squish Disks, Mini Koosh Balls and more, all inside a carrying case.

 Browse Sensory Products